 Mental health includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
-Over the course of your life, mental health problems could affect your thinking, mood, and behavior.
+Over the course of your life, mental health problems could affect your thinking, mood, and behaviour.

 Ms Avery is our Learning Mentor and is the Mental Health lead at Badock’s Wood E-ACT Academy.
 There are staff in every Key Stage who are qualified Mental Health First Aiders.

 If you have any concerns about a child or yourself, please do not hesitate to contact Ms Avery (email@example.com).
-She will be happy to help.
+She will be happy to help and if you need any further information, please click on the link below:

 We use the PERMA model to promote pupils’ wellbeing and positive mental health across the school.
 Above all, we recognise that having positive relationships with adults and other children is a key protective factor for children’s mental health.